Home > Understanding Breast Cancer > Breast Cancer Research > Table 6: Blood estrogen levels and the risk of breast cancer

-Table 6: Blood estrogen levels and the risk of breast cancer
+Research table: Blood estrogen levels and breast cancer risk

-Because of the different sources (and different levels) of estrogen in premenopausal and postmenopausal women, it is important to look at studies of estrogen and breast cancer risk by menopausal status.
+Women have different sources (and different levels) of estrogen before and after menopause.
+So, it’s important to look at studies of estrogen and breast cancer risk by menopausal status.

 Learn more about blood estrogen levels and breast cancer risk.